Malaria Atlas Project

-The MAP team have assembled a unique spatial database on linked information derived from medical intelligence, satellite-derived climate data to constrain the limits of malaria transmission, and the largest ever archive of community-based estimates of parasite prevalence.
-These data have been assembled and analysed by a team of geographers, statisticians, epidemiologists, biologists and public health specialists.
+The MAP team have assembled a unique spatial database on linked information derived from medical intelligence, satellite-derived climate data to constrain the limits of malaria transmission, and the largest-ever archive of community-based estimates of parasite prevalence.
+These data have been assembled and analysed by a team of geographers, statisticians, epidemiologists, biologists, and public health specialists.
 Furthermore, where these data have been cleared for release, they are available via a data explorer tool on the MAP website.

 History

 MAP was founded by Bob Snow and Simon Hay in 2005 to fill the niche for the malaria control community at a global scale.
-Between 2012 and 2015, it was led by Peter Gething, Dave Smith, Catherine Moyes and Simon Hay.
+Between 2012 and 2015, it was led by Peter Gething, Dave Smith, Catherine Moyes, and Simon Hay.
 The initial focus of MAP centred on predicting the endemicity of Plasmodium falciparum, the most deadly form of the malaria parasite, due to its global epidemiological significance and its better prospects for elimination and control.
 Work in 2009 began to map the extent and burden of the relatively neglected Plasmodium vivax.

-The Repository for Open Access Data from the Malaria Atlas Project (ROAD-MAP) was established by Catherine Moyes, Simon Hay and Bob Snow in 2011.
-Between 2014 and 2019, it was led by Peter Gething and Mike Thorn.
+The Repository for Open Access Data from the Malaria Atlas Project (ROAD-MAP) was established in 2011.

+The project moved from the University of Oxford in the UK to the Telethon Kids Institute in Perth, Western Australia, in September 2019.

+In late 2023, an East African branch of MAP was established at the Ifakara Health Institute in Dar es Salaam, Tanzania.

 Academic research

 Modelling malaria prevalence

-A key aspect of MAP’s work is to use statistical approaches to modelling the prevalence of different forms of malaria on a global scale using Bayesian model-based geostatistics.
+A key aspect of MAP's work is to use statistical approaches to modelling the prevalence of different forms of malaria on a global scale using Bayesian model-based geostatistics.

-Various environmental factors are known to affect malaria prevalence.
-Malaria prevalence is known to vary in a relatively predictable fashion in space and time, and observed malaria prevalence depends heavily on people’s age and intervention coverage.

-In spatial epidemiology, it is common to find that very few measurements have been taken in large parts of the geographical region of interest.
-The available measurements may be error-prone or incompletely reported, and almost always it is a subset of the local population that has been surveyed.

-Since 2005, MAP has collated an extensive database of survey data from a variety of sources.
-These surveys are typically clustered at village level and record data on parasite positivity rates, usually determined by rapid diagnostic blood tests.
-Additionally, MAP has gathered extensive data on covariates such as temperature suitability and land cover.
-These factors affect the distribution of the mosquito vectors responsible for spreading malaria.

-The benefit of using Bayesian model-based geostatistics is that it conveys the spatially varying level of uncertainty associated with the mapped surface.

-The probability that any of the very many individual (candidate) maps is the single correct map is small, so it is not useful to report the single most likely map.
-Taken together, however, the candidate maps make it possible to compute the probability of correctness of statements about the map, such as Plasmodium falciparum endemicity at location x in 2010 was between 0.1 and 0.3".